-Once I start volunteering in his classroom, I am happy to see that far more is being taught in class than Colin reported.
-One day, the teacher is having the students draw a picture and then write a sentence about their drawing by completing the prompt “I see a…”
+Once I started volunteering in his classroom, I was happy to see that far more is being taught than Colin reported.
+One day, the teacher was having the students draw a picture and then write a sentence about their drawing by completing the prompt, “I see a…”

-One student wants to write “I see my Mom.”
-Another says, “I see a train.”
+One student wanted to write, “I see my Mom.”
+Another said, “I see a train.”

 “What are you going to write?”
-I ask Colin.
+I asked Colin.

 “I see a big rig monster truck driving down the road with boxes of toy cars.”

-Annabelle, then two-years-old, says she is going to write “I see a school bus.”
+Annabelle, then two-years-old, said she was going to write “I see a school bus.”
 At two-years-old!
 The wonders of school.
 If you write the standards, they will meet them.

-I work my way around the room, helping kids sound out words, and they’re all doing great.
-There’s a high school helper who’s writing the words for the kids to trace.
-Her method is much faster than mine, but I’ve already started the sounding out thing, so I stick with it.
+I worked my way around the room, helping kids sound out words, and they were all doing great.
+There was a high school helper who was writing the words for the kids to trace.
+Her method was much faster than mine, but I’d already started the sounding out thing, so I stuck with it.

-I sit down beside a little boy I’ll call Greg.
-He wants to write, “I see a spider.”
+I sat down beside a little boy I’ll call Greg.
+He wanted to write, “I see a spider.”

 “Do you want to do it yourself, or do you want me to write it and you trace it?”
-I ask because the student helper is causing me to question years of pedagogy.
+I asked because the student helper was causing me to question years of pedagogy.

-“I want to do it myself,” he says.
+“I want to do it myself,” he said.

-Ok, I’m game.
-I sound out each letter of “spider,” and he laboriously writes the letters.
-We’re on a roll until we get to the last letter.
+Ok, I was game.
+I sounded out each letter of “spider,” and he laboriously wrote the letters.
+We were on a roll until we got to the last letter.

-“It’s an ‘r’,” I whisper because the teacher isn’t around, so I think I can get away with it.
+“It’s an ‘r’,” I whispered because the teacher wasn’t around, so I figured I could get away with it.

 “Oh.
 I don’t know how to make an ‘r’.”

 I’m resourceful.
 I’m a problem solver.
-So I pick up the name tag sitting next to me.
-It says “Parker.”
-I cover all of the letters except the last one and show him what an “r” looks like.
+So I picked up the name tag sitting next to me.
+It said “Parker.”
+I covered all of the letters except the last one and showed him what an “r” looked like.

-He nods and, wordlessly, starts erasing all of the letters he just wrote.
+He nodded and, wordlessly, started erasing all of the letters he just wrote.

 “What are you doing?!”
-I ask.
-I want to remain calm, but that’s five minutes of our lives that we can never get back.
+I wanted to remain calm, but that’s five minutes of our lives that we could never get back.

-But nothing I say can stop him.
-This kid is on an erasing mission.
+But nothing I said could stop him.
+This kid was on an erasing mission.

-The student helper nods.
-“Sometimes I just want to erase everything and start over too,” she says in a happy, sing song voice.
+The student helper nodded.
+“Sometimes I just want to erase everything and start over too,” she said in a happy, sing song voice.
 Easy for her to say.
-She’s relaxing while a table full of kids traces her letters.
+She was relaxing while a table full of kids traced her letters.

-Then, after Greg’s done eradicating his letters and my confidence, he starts writing “P…A…”
+Then, after Greg was done eradicating his letters and my confidence, he started writing “P…A…”

 “What are you writing?!”
 Me again.
 “Are you writing ‘Parker’?
 Do you want to say ‘I see a Parker’?”